 - Start inking the paper with the mermaid lagoon and or the tumbled glass ink in a circular motion.
 Use a light touch.
 You can always add more ink later.

 - Now take your next stencil and place it about an inch below the first image.

 - Keep working all the way down until your entire piece is covered.

-- Allow to dry,
+- Allow drying time.

-- Create a sunray by inking with the citron in between the post it notes.
+- Create a sunray by inking with the citron in between the post-it notes.

 - Create short and long sun rays to your project